 - Skin cancer

-After many hours of research, here is the breakdown of possible causes of the arctic explorer’s illness:
+After many hours of research, I have broken down the possible causes of the arctic explorer’s illness:

-- Vitamin A toxicity indeed causes hair loss and dry scaly skin; but not to the degree to be diagnosed as exfoliative dermatitis, which is far more serious.
+- Vitamin A toxicity indeed causes hair loss and dry scaly skin; but not to the degree that could be diagnosed as exfoliative dermatitis, which is far more serious.

 - Cadmium indeed causes hair loss, but not exfoliative dermatitis.